 Despite lower global FDI flows, emerging markets held up.
 Flows to the E20, at about \$432 billion in 2018, remained at basically the same level as in 2017.
-They recovered to one of their highest shares of global FDI ever (33%), accounting for a third of all FDI flows (Figure 2.4 a).
+They recovered to one of their highest shares of global FDI ever (33%), accounting for a third of all FDI flows (Figure 2.4).
 This trend reflects good FDI inflow performance by several emerging economies, especially in Asia.
 China saw FDI inflows increase by 4%, reaching its highest level-\$139 billion, i.e. more than 10% of the world's total - a result achieved despite trade tensions.
 Policy changes on foreign investment into China, and changing limits on foreign ownership contributed to this increase.
-As a result, in 2018 China remained the second largest recipient of FDI after the U.S (Figure 2.4 b).
+As a result, in 2018 China remained the second largest recipient of FDI after the U.S (Figure 2.4).
 Inflows also increased to India (+6%), Indonesia (+7%,) Turkey (+13%), and even more markedly in Thailand (+62%)-the latter following a four-year period of poor FDI performance.
 Intra-regional flows (from China, Japan and Singapore for instance) played a significant role in the increased FDI to emerging economies in Asia.

 Figure 2.4.
-E20 inward FDI flows (USD billions) and top economies by inward FDI flows Figure 2.4 a.
+E20 inward FDI flows (USD billions) and top economies by inward FDI flows a.
 Inward FDI flows in E20 countries (USD billions) and share in global flows (2000-2018)

-Figure 2.4 b.
-Comparison of top 15 economies in inward FDI flows (USD billions) in 2000, 2010 and 2018.
+b.
+Top 15 by inward FDI flows (USD billions) in 2000, 2010 and 2018.